MicrosoftDocs/Hololens/hololens/hololens-insider.md

 1. Link the account you used to register as a Windows Insider.

 > [!TIP]
-> Once you enroll a device into Insider builds it is highly suggested you keep a set of devices enrolled in Insider builds.
+> Once you enroll a device into Insider builds it is highly suggested you keep a set of test devices enrolled in Insider builds.
 This allows your organization to more easily validate builds as they come out.
-This makes for an easier experience and helps incase you normal production devices are blocked from insider builds.
+This makes for an easier experience and helps incase your normal production devices are blocked from insider builds.

 > [!NOTE]
 > In order to enroll your device in Insider builds, you'll need to enable optional telemetry.
 If you have not done this already, open the Settings app and select **Privacy** > **Diagnostics & feedback** and then select **Optional diagnostics data**.